kunalkumar1608/SXD-SWE-Intern/README.md

 ### Part 3: Systems

 Let’s assume that we are trying to roll out the program you wrote above to a production system and web UI with a set of end users.
-Instead of recalculating the optimal set of values for `x1` and `x2` every time a user changes the min/max function and associated constraints, let’s first implement a check against a backend database to see if a previous problem “already exists”.
+Instead of recalculating the optimal set of values for `X1` and `X2` every time a user changes the min/max function and associated constraints, let’s first implement a check against a backend database to see if a previous problem “already exists”.
 To check this, you would need to run a comparison between the coefficients that the user inputs into the web UI and whether they match any set of coefficients in the backend.
 The core ask here is to set up a dedicated backend database of your choice to store these inputs and retrieve them as quickly and efficiently as possible (sub-millisecond latency) to then render the “already computed solution” in the frontend.

 Some questions to consider:

 _3.1 What type of database would you choose?
 Why?_

-**Answer** :
+**Answer** : As mentioned that, we need to store and retrieve the data with minimal possible latency, I would prefer NoSQL databases like `mongoDB` or `Cassandra`.
+The reason to choose such database is that they are highly scalable (which can efficiently handle large volume of data) and distributed (making it fast processing).
+Moreover, NoSQL databases are schema-less, thus making them superior in handling unstructured data which could be a case while storing the coefficients.
+We could use `Amazon DynamoDB`, which is also a NoSQL database providing previous benefits.
+Also, DynamoDB uses synchronous replication across multiple data center for high durability and availibility.
+Thus, if one replica has overloaded with request, the same request can be routed to another replica of share.

 _3.2 Assume your target user audience are all math students in the US.
 How would you size your database accordingly?
 What strategies would you consider to prevent overloading a single database instance with requests?_

-**Answer** :
+**Answer** : Now, we are given that the target audience are maths student in the US.

 _3.3 Did you set up your database locally or on cloud infrastructure?_